Frozen-Bytes/FOS/README.md

 # Learned Concepts
 - What is an OS and Kernel.
 - How the OS is an illusionist.
-- How to OS enables multiple processes to run simultaneously.
+- How the OS enables multiple processes to run simultaneously.
 - How the OS context switches between processes.
 - How the OS handles interrupts, exceptions, and system calls.
 - How the OS manages memory and gives the illusion to every application that it has the whole memory to itself using Paging and Segmentation.